mercadopago/devsite-docs/guides/manage-account/reports/available-money/how-to-use.en.md

 To review the report we recommend downloading it in .csv format to open it in the program that you view it.
 Configure your program to support the UTF-8 format, so you avoid reading problems.

+> WARNING
+>
+> The Available money report will be disabled soon
+>
+> You can use the [Releases](https://www.mercadopago.com.ar/developers/en/guides/manage-account/reports/released-money/introduction) report to reconcile the transactions that affect the balance available in your account, including your bank withdrawals.

 ## What does the report contain?

 The report is composed by: